Becoming a host family is simpler than most people expect. Here's the whole process, start to finish.

 Choose a program

 This is the big one.
-Reputable programs screen students and support you, but they differ.
+Established programs screen students and support you, but they differ.
 We compare them for you.

 Apply & get approved